Exclusive economic zone: Pakistan

-On 26 Aug 2013, a seven-member sub commission with members from Japan, China, Mozambique, Kenya, Demark, Georgia and Argentina was formulated at UNCLCS to evaluate technical details of Pakistan case and after a year accepted Pakistan's claim.
+On 26 Aug 2013, a seven-member sub-commission with members from Japan, China, Mozambique, Kenya, Denmark, Georgia and Argentina was formulated at UNCLCS to evaluate the technical details of Pakistan's case and after a year accepted Pakistan's claim.

 On 13 March 2015, UN Commission on the Limits of Continental Shelf (UNCLCS) accepted recommendations for extension of the outer limits of the continental shelf on Pakistan's case so far 80 countries had submitted claims to UNCLCS out of which recommendations of 22 countries including Pakistan had been finalised.

 It was a historic event in the country's history when Pakistan became the first country in the region to have its continental shelf extended to 350 nm.

-Some of the claimed territory overlapped Omani claim.
+Some of the claimed territories overlapped the Omani claim.
 It is believed that the verdict in favour of Pakistan was announced after successful negotiation with Oman.